Zoe Incrocci: Career

-As a voice actress, Incrocci voiced Grandmother Willow in the Italian-Language dub of Pocahontas.
+As a voice actress, Incrocci voiced Grandmother Willow in the Italian-language dub of Pocahontas.
 She reprised this role in the sequel.

 Personal life

 Incrocci was married to the radio director Nino Meloni until his death in 1960.
+Through their son Francesco Meloni, Incrocci is the grandmother of Prime Minister Giorgia Meloni.

 Death

 On 6 November 2003 Incrocci died at her home in Rome at the age of 86.
 Her brother died just two years later.